NgoQuocBao1010/Blood-Bank/README.md

 ## Usage

-As the introduction indicated, the main purpose of this project is for blood bank management, after the installation successfully, you can exploring around the application to enjoy all of its functionalities.
+As the introduction indicated, the main purpose of this project is for blood bank management, after the installation successfully, you can explore around our web application to enjoy all of its functionalities.

 1. Landing Pages: Provide basic information of blood and the important of blood donation.
 Display and provide for users a way to register for blood donation events.